VTwin90/xelor/README.md

 * [TinyJPG](https://tinyjpg.com/) - used to reduce image file sizes.
 * [ILoveImages](https://www.iloveimg.com/) - used to reduce image file sizes.
 * [Techsini](https://techsini.com/multi-mockup/) -used to create the Mockup image in this README.
+* [Photopea](https://www.photopea.com/ "Photopea") - used to fix the product images.

 #### Testing